fwbrasil/activate/README.md

 Remember to replace "/location/of/sbt-launch.jar" with the actual location of sbt-launch.jar.
 You can also call this command line directly.
 Remember always to add "-noverify".

-Modify project/ActivateExampleBuild and com/example/foo/activateExampleContext to determine the storage.
+Modify project/ActivateExampleBuild.scala and com/example/foo/ActivateExampleContext.scala to determine the storage.
 Memory storage is the default value.

 Call sbt inside activate-example folder and create the eclipse project:

 	$ sbt
 	> eclipse

 Now you can import into eclipse.
+It is necessary that the scala plugin is installed [http://scala-ide.org/] (http://scala-ide.org/ "http://scala-ide.org/").

+If you want to change the storage, simply change the two classes mentioned above, open the console and rebuild the project sbt eclipse with the same command ("eclipse").

 Usage
 ==========